 If a family is experiencing a crisis and finds that they are in need of financial assistance for rent, mortgage or utility needs, they can call the United Ministries client line to talk with someone about their crisis.
 Trained phone intake volunteers gather information from the family in an effort to learn as much as possible about the situation.
 United Ministries primarily serves families with dependent children in financial crisis who are at risk of homelessness by providing financial assistance and engaging in community partnerships to promote stability.
 We do so in such a way as to offer hope, encouragement and spiritual support, operating as an agent of grace in the world.
 It is the hope of all affiliated with United Ministries that families who call into our client line will be able to feel this sense of hope and encouragement even from the moment they first contact the office.

-Once the phone intake volunteer determines whether or not the family meets basic priorities for an appointment with United Ministries—an appointment is typically made for the following day, and the family is asked to bring in verification of their crisis, along with a few other items that help the United Ministries volunteers prepare for ways to best assist clients.
+Once the phone intake volunteer determines whether or not the family meets basic priorities for an appointment with United Ministries, an appointment is typically made for the following day.
+The family is asked to bring in verification of their crisis, along with a few other items that help the United Ministries prepare for ways to best assist clients.

 The client then comes into the United Ministries office the following day and is greeted at the door.
 We make great efforts to keep the office warm and inviting so that families will feel comfortable and safe when they come for an appointment.
 Upon arrival, the family and the front desk volunteer go over basic paperwork and efforts are made to contact landlords and/or utility providers to verify the exact amount of financial need.